tinode/chat/docs/API.md

 #### `{sub}`

 The `{sub}` packet serves the following functions:
- * creating a topic
+ * creating a new topic
- * subscribing user to a topic
+ * subscribing user to an existing topic
- * attaching session to a topic
+ * attaching session to a previously subscribed topic
  * fetching topic data

 User creates a new group topic by sending `{sub}` packet with the `topic` field set to `"new"`.
 Server will create a topic and respond back to session with the name of the newly created topic.